 "Invert and multiply"

-A method often taught is: "Invert the divisor and multiply."
+A method often taught is to "Invert the divisor and multiply."

--- we get the numerators if we changed those fractions to a common denominator.
+-- we obtain the numerators if we changed those fractions to a common denominator.

 Please "turn" the page and do some Problems.